Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

 The only way that the if-statement condition in line~\ref{ln:prevEqReg} does not hold in a repeated manner is by repeated changes of $ts$ field values in $reg_i$ during the different executions of lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} to~\ref{ln:waitUntilSNAPSHOTackReg2a}.
 Such changes can only happen due to increments of $ts_j:p_j \in \sP$ (line~\ref{ln:tsEqtsPlusOne}) at the start of $\sWrite()$ operations.

-Argument (3): \emph{there exists $x'\leq \delta$ for which $(i, \bullet) \in \sS_i()$ (or at least one of the lemma invariants hold), where $x'$ is the number of consecutive and complete iterations of the outer loop in the $\snapshotIteration()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) between $c'$ and $c''$ in which the if-statement condition at line~\ref{ln:prevEqReg} does not hold.}
+Argument (3): \emph{there exists $x'\leq \delta$ for which $(i, \bullet) \in \sS_i()$ (or at least one of the lemma invariants hold), where $x'$ is the number of consecutive and complete iterations of the outer loop in the $\baseSnapshot()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) between $c'$ and $c''$ in which the if-statement condition at line~\ref{ln:prevEqReg} does not hold.}

 Argument (2) implies that the number of iterations continues to grow (as long as none of the lemma invariants holds).
 The proof of Argument (2) and Claim~\ref{thm:neverRemove} imply that during every such iteration there are increments of at least one of the summation $\sum_{\ell\in\{1,\ldots,n\}}\mathrm{VC}_i[\ell]-\pndSnap_i[i].vc[\ell]$ until that summation is at least $\delta$.
-Recall that $\pndSnap[i].vc\neq\bot$ (Claim~\ref{thm:livenessIcv}) and $\pndSnap_i[i].fnl = \bot$ (the assumption that none of the lemma invariants hold in $R'$).
+Recall that $\pndSnap[i].vc\neq\bot$ (Claim~\ref{thm:livenessIcv}) and $\pndSnap_i[i].\mathit{fnl} = \bot$ (the assumption that none of the lemma invariants hold in $R'$).
 Thus, $(i, \bullet) \in \sS_i()$ holds (line~\ref{ln:exceedDelta}, for the case of $k=i$).

-Argument (4): \emph{suppose that $p_i$ has taken at least $x'$ iterations of the outer loop in $\snapshotIteration()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) after system state $c'$ (which is defined in Claim~\ref{thm:livenessIcv}).
+Argument (4): \emph{suppose that $p_i$ has taken at least $x'$ iterations of the outer loop in $\baseSnapshot()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) after system state $c'$ (which is defined in Claim~\ref{thm:livenessIcv}).
 After these $x'$ iterations, suppose that the system has reached a state $c''$ in which $(i, \bullet) \in \sS_i()$, as in Argument (3).
-Within $\bigO(1)$ asynchronous cycles after $c''$, the system reaches the state $c'''$ in which $(i, \bullet) \in \sS_j()$ holds for any non-failing processor $p_j \in \sP$ (or at least one of the two other lemma invariants holds).}
+Eventually after $c''$, one of the lemma invariants holds in system state $c'''$.}